alexandrevicenzi/Flex/README.md

 ## Contributing

 **ALWAYS** open an issue before sending a PR.
-Discuss the problem/feature that you want to code.
+Discuss the problem/feature that you want to solve.
-After discussing, send a PR with your changes.
+If things make sense, send a PR with your changes.

 As always, if you want something that only makes sense to you, fork Flex and create a new theme.